Constituencies of Mauritius: Constituency No. 3

-Also known as Port Louis Maritime and Port Louis East, the constituency no 3 is the smallest of the 20 having an electorate of only 17,186 of people.
-It has been carved just to satisfy ethnic representation.
-This was constructed out of the constituency no 2 just to implement the Muslim community which was not enough represented in parliament.
+Also known as Port Louis Maritime and Port Louis East, the constituency n°3 has an electorate of 31,325 people.
+It was originally constructed out of constituency n°2.
 This constituency was a bastion of the MMM since the 1970s.
 The governments led by Labour Party and MSM have neglected this constituency as none of their candidates was elected in No.3.
+That was until Dr M. Siddick Chady(labour party) broke the bastion of the MMM in 2000.
+Completed the turn around in 2005.
 The areas in this constituency are Plain Verte, Roche Bois, Terre Rouge, Batterie Cassée, Karo Kalyptis among others.
 The outer island of Agalega is also part of Constituency No. 3.

 Constituency No. 4

 Port Louis North and Montagne Longue constituency is the 4th and last electoral boundary of Port Louis City.
 The areas are among the most impoverished places in the country.
 It includes St Croix, Kailason, Creve Coeur ending in Montagne Longue.
-The constituency was among the constituencies left behind by the Jugnauth's government in the 80's as he had no Mps elected from there.
-It is a disputed constituency between the majority of Mauritian.
+The constituency was among the constituencies left behind by Anerood Jugnauth led governments in the 80's as he had no MPs elected from there.

 This constituency was a bastion of MMM since 1976 but is now disputed between the 3 main political parties, the MSM, MMM and the Mauritian Labour Party.
-It has recorded a total number of 46,179 voters in the 2010 elections.
+It has recorded a total number of 59,585 voters in the 2024 elections.

 Constituency No. 5

 Pamplemousses and Triolet is the fifth constituency and one of the three main Hindu constituencies in the northern part of the country.
 It starts with the areas covering Pamplemousses, Triolet, Trou aux Biches ending near Mon Choisy.
-It is the second most populous constituency with 56,620 voters registered after Constituency no. 14.
+It had 59,580 voters registered for the 2024 general elections.
 It is a constituency which has an overall majority of Hindus reaching nearly 80% of the voters.

 It was the constituency of Seewoosagur Ramgoolam and Navin Ramgoolam.

 Constituency No. 6

-Grand Baie and Poudre d'Or is one of the three main Hindu constituency of Mauritius.
+Grand Baie and Poudre d'Or is one of the three main Hindu constituency in the north of Mauritius.
 The others being No 5 and No 7.
-Known to be a disputed electoral territory of the MSM and the Mauritius Labour Party, this constituency has a total of 48,379 registered electors.
+Known to be a disputed electoral territory of the MSM and the Mauritius Labour Party, this constituency has a total of 59,103 registered electors.

-The biggest centers of this Constituency is Grand Baie & Goodlands.
+The biggest centers of this Constituency is Grand Baie and Goodlands.
 Grand Baie, known to be the touristic center of the country has one of the foremost beautiful beaches, hotels and classic touristic boutiques.
 Goodlands is the most northern main residential and commercial town of this constituency.
 It is one of the pillars of the electoral area.
-Madan Dulloo who has been a member of the Labour Party, MSM and MMM was elected as Member of Parliament in 1983, 1987, 1991, 1995, 2000 and 2005.
-However, he lost the last general elections held in 2010 and thereafter.
+Madan Dulloo who has been a member of the Labour Party, MSM and MMM was elected as Member of Parliament in 1983, 1987, 1991, 1995, 2000, and 2005 eventually losing for good in 2010.